-There is a gap when it comes to trusting autonomous vehicles, according to a , which says that division runs along some interesting lines — suggesting that some groups may be earlier adopters of self-driving cars than others.
+There is a gap when it comes to trusting autonomous vehicles, according to a study released in January by Autolist.com, which says that division runs along some interesting lines — suggesting that some groups may be earlier adopters of self-driving cars than others.

 The survey, which included 21,322 vehicle owners, found that the number of females who don’t trust autonomous cars beats the number of males by 12.3 percent.